5675sp/tutorials/Driverless AI/scoring-pipeline-deployment-in-java-runtime/scoring-pipeline-deployment-in-java-runtime.md

 1\.
 If you have not downloaded the MOJO Scoring Pipeline, consider the following steps:

 - Start a new **Two-Hour Test Drive session** in Aquarium
 - In your Driverless AI instance, click on the **Experiments** section
 - In the Experiments section, click on the following experiment: **Model_deployment_HydraulicSystem**
 - On the **STATUS: COMPLETE** section on the  experiment page, click **DOWNLOAD MOJO SCORING PIPELINE**
 - In the Java tab, click **DOWNLOAD MOJO SCORING PIPELINE**

-When finished, come back to this tutorial.
+- When finished, come back to this tutorial.

 2\.
-Move the mojo.zip file to the `dai-mojo-java/` folder and then extract it:
+Move the mojo.zip file to the `dai-mojo-java` folder and then extract it:

 ```bash
 cd $HOME/dai-mojo-java/